 Related: Complete Guide to Yosemite National Park with Kids

 Make hiking a part of your fall vacation.
-Families with younger kids will enjoy easier hikes like Mirror Lake, Glacier Point and Tuolumne Meadows.
-The first part of the Mist Trail to the Vernal Falls footbridge is also very manageable for younger kids who don’t mind a few hills.
+Families with younger kids will enjoy easier hikes like Mirror Lake, Glacier Point, Tuolumne Meadows.
+The first part of the Mist Trail to the Vernal Falls footbridge is also very manageable for many younger kids who don’t mind a few hills.
 Just watch the weather later in the fall season as snow can cause road closures.
 And always carry chains!

 6. Napa Valley